 $this->response->setStatus(404)

-Response will render with 404 Not Found status code.To redirect caller to another location, following static method is available:
+Response will render with 404 Not Found status code.To redirect caller to another location, use Lucinda\MVC\Response\Redirect class.
+Example:

 $this->response->setBody("Move along!");